ivan-konov/StarWarsAnimatedTransitioning/README.md

 #StarWarsAnimatedTransitioning

 UIViewController animated transitioning mimicking the Star Wars scene transitions using the custom animated transition APIs added in iOS 7.

+StarWarsAnimatedTransitioning is suitable for modal presentation of view controllers.

 It uses CALayer animations and masks so transitions do not break layout and dynamic/animated content in the view controllers involved.

 ![anim](https://cloud.githubusercontent.com/assets/5302709/5523211/09accd16-89ce-11e4-83c9-3009ffcc273a.gif)